Contents

 - At least one end user for each process that’s going to be automated

-Exactly how much time each person will need to devote will vary depending on the complexity of your processes.
-We can give you a better idea once we scope out your project.
-But because of our hands-on approach to implementation, our clients don’t usually find it necessary to hire additional staff.
+How much time will each person need to spend?
+It varies depending on the complexity of your processes.
+But with our hands-on approach to implementation, our clients typically don’t need to hire additional staff or consultants to manage the lift.

 4. What will our implementation timeline look like?

 You might have a hard-and-fast deadline for implementation, like your contract with your previous vendor ending.
-Or you may just need to know to better understand your team’s workload for the coming months.
+Or you may just need to understand your team’s workload for the coming months.
 Either way, talk with your vendor about when you can expect the project to begin and end.

 Your timeline will vary depending on: